praekeltfoundation/docker-ci-deploy/README.md

 ```
 This will result in the tags `my-image:1.2.3-alpine`, `my-image:1.2-alpine`, and `my-image:1-alpine` being created and pushed.
 If part of the version is already present in the start of a tag, it will not be added.
 For example, in the above example if `--tag 1.2-alpine` were provided, the image would still be tagged with `1.2.3-alpine`, not `1.2.3-1.2-alpine`.

 This works by stripping pieces from the front of the version string using the regex `[.-]?\w+$`.
-This means that version strings with basic development/pre-release tags are also supported.
-For example, a tag such as `5.5.0-beta0` will produce the tags/tag prefixes `5.5.0-beta0`, `5.5.0`, `5.5`, and `5`.
+This means that version strings with some text in them are also supported.
+For example, a tag such as `8.7.1-jessie` will produce the tags/tag prefixes `8.7.1-jessie`, `8.7.1`, `8.7`, and `8`.

 Note that this will **not** tag a version `0`.